secengjeff/awskillswitch/README.md

 ## Preparation

-This tool requires you to have roles that you can assume from a dedicated "Security" account to your organization management account (`apply_scp`) or to any account in your organization (`detach_policies` or `delete_role`).
+This tool requires you to have roles that you can assume from a dedicated "Security" account to your organization management account (`apply_scp`) or to any account in your organization (actions other than `apply_scp`).
 You can use [AWS CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) to automate the creation of these roles.

 ### Required permissions